gomorpheus/morpheus-docs/installation/database/innodb/scriptedInstallSteps.rst

 MySQL Shell Script
 ^^^^^^^^^^^^^^^^^^
-    You will only need to create and run this from a single Node with MySQl Shell installed.
+    You will only need to create and run this from a single **Morpheus App Node** with MySQL Shell installed.

     .. include:: /installation/database/innodb/scripts.rst
       :start-after: Scripts-Section-Start